Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 • Writing style: Were spelling and grammar correct, was the answer clear, and was the layout helpful?

-• Procedures and best practices: Were the correct tags and categories added, and were links to the knowledge base included?
+• Procedures and best practices: Were the correct tags and categories added, and were links to knowledge base articles included?

 Having four to five main criteria is probably enough, though each one may include multiple elements.
 Keeping it relatively light will make the rubric much more likely to be used.